mailund/github-in-the-classroom/README.md

-# My Awesome Book
+# GitHub in the classroom

-This file serves as your book's preface, a great place to describe your book's content and ideas.
+This booklet is intended as a short guide to setting up and using GitHub as a tool for handling exercises and projects.